 Leander (a.k.a.
 Galahad) is a fantasy platform game developed by Traveller’s Tales and published by Psygnosis in 1991 for the Amiga and Atari ST (1992 for Genesis).
 This was the ...

 Leander (a.k.a.
 Galahad) is a fantasy platform game developed by Traveller’s Tales and published by Psygnosis in 1991 for the Amiga and Atari ST (1992 for Genesis).
-This was the premiere game for Traveller’s Tales, but was similar to an earlier Psygnosis title, Shadow of the Beast.
+This was the first game for Traveller’s Tales but was similar to an earlier Psygnosis title, Shadow of the Beast.

 You take the role of Leander, a name straight out of Greek mythology and very fitting to the premise of the game.
-I’m not sure the developers had this in mind when they made it, I’m just into mythology.
+I’m not sure the developers had this in mind when they made it; I’m just into mythology.
 Playing as Leander, a valiant knight, you must rescue the princess from the evil Thanatos.
 Traveling across three worlds, Leander can jump from platform to platform and use his sword to thwart his enemies.
-He can also collect money and other items from them for use in purchasing weapons and upgrading his armor.
+He can also collect money and other items from them to purchase weapons and upgrade his armor.
 Try not to collect the skull icons, as these will summon a form of Thanatos that can only be killed using Rune Bombs.
-Leander must find a particular item in each level in order to activate the portal to move on to the next one.
-He combats a multitude of different enemies including dragons, soldiers, wolves, and much more.
+Leander must find a particular item in each level to activate the portal to move on to the next one.
+He combats a multitude of different enemies, including dragons, soldiers, wolves, and much more.

 Review by: Tasha

 Amiga version 2.5 - Language: English - Size: 8.96 Mb